Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks: Related literature

-The lack of correlational relationships between cryptocurrencies and traditional financial assets forces researchers to find cryptocurrency price-changing factors outside of the financial markets.
-In particular, the impact of social media and social influencers on cryptocurrency price movements is investigated to obtain a better understanding of crypto assets.
-A study by \citet{lamon2017cryptocurrency} manages to determine the trend in cryptocurrency price using labelled daily news and social media data.
-Also, through sentiment analysis in \citet{abraham2018cryptocurrency}, it is shown that the tweet sentiments are highly correlated with cryptocurrency price movements.
-In a similar study, \citet{rouhani2019crypto} show that Ripple has the highest percentage of positive tweets (52\%), and Bitcoin receives the highest percentage of negative tweets (27\%) among all the cryptocurrencies by analysing around five million tweets.
-The predictive power of social media sentiment analysis is studied in \citet{kraaijeveld2020predictive} and \citet{kim2021dynamics}, and it is shown that Twitter sentiment has predictive power for price returns of Bitcoin, Bitcoin Cash, and Litecoin, and cryptocurrency markets are more responsive to positive social sentiment when it is in a downward trend.
+Researchers have extended their focus beyond traditional markets, examining additional factors that influence cryptocurrency prices, particularly the role of social media.
+Lamon et al.~\cite{lamon2017cryptocurrency} use labelled daily news and social media data to determine trends in cryptocurrency prices.
+Abraham et al.~\cite{abraham2018cryptocurrency} find that the sentiment of the tweet is highly correlated with price movements.
+Similarly, Rouhani et al.~\cite{rouhani2019crypto} analyse five million tweets and find that Ripple had the highest percentage of positive tweets (52\%), while Bitcoin received the highest proportion of negative tweets~(27\%).
+The predictive power of social media sentiment has been further examined by \cite{kraaijeveld2020predictive} and \cite{kim2021dynamics}, showing that Twitter sentiment can predict price returns of Bitcoin, Bitcoin Cash, and Litecoin, with markets more responsive to positive sentiment during downward trends.

+In summary, while previous studies have examined both financial correlations and social sentiment, there is still limited understanding of causal structures, particularly in the altcoin domain.
+Most existing research either focuses on macroeconomic factors or social media influences in isolation.
+This highlights the need for a more comprehensive approach that combines both dimensions to better explain altcoin price movements.